 These are your regular day to day words.
 In addition to having a direct representation of what your business does, it also communicates ‘intention’ with the readers, thus leading them to take action such as visiting or buying from you.
 Not many brick and mortar business carries such names, but you can find a lot of online businesses using it as their domain name.

-This is because intentional words are also long tail keywords that can help people discover your business on the internet.
-So while local businesses get local customers, intentional words can bring you tonnes of global audience because your business can offer what they are searching for online.
+This is because intentional words are also long-tail keywords that can help people discover your business on the internet.
+So while local businesses get local customers, intentional words can bring you tonnes of a global audience because your business can offer what they are searching for online.